Ngquke26/OIBSIP/Java Development/Task 4 - Online Examination System/README.md

 - *Logout button* on the result screen that returns to the login screen

 ### *GUI Screenshots*
-Add screenshots of your application screens here
+Below are screenshots of my application interfaces:
 ###  *Title Card* ###
    ![TRACK CARD](Images/TITLECARDOE.png)